rizqimtiaz/stylemirror-app/README.md

 - **AI Integration**: Vercel AI SDK (`ai`, `@ai-sdk/react`) for streaming natural language refinements

 ## Architecture Overview

+The application interface is built around three core pillars:
 1. **The Twin (`DigitalTwinCanvas`)**: The interactive viewport visualizing your digital twin.
 2. **The Atelier (`ProductCatalog`)**: The digital storefront to select garments mapped to our product ontology.
 3. **The Refinement (`RefinementPanel`)**: The AI interface where users control parametric draping via sliders or natural text prompts.